FIDUCEO/FCDR_MVIRISRF/srf/README.md

     10.5676/EUM_xxx_xx/xxx_METEOSAT/Vxxx

-The second line after the header specifies the number of spectral data records `N` and their spectral resolution `R` (µm).
-For example
+The second line after the header specifies the number of spectral wavelength samples `N` and the increment `R` between consecutive samples.
+For example, the line

     1011   0.100000E-002

-The third line after the header is the first line of the spectral data block.
-Each spectral data record (one per line) consists of several columns:
+states that there are `N = 1011` samples and the increment is `R = 0.001 µm`.
+The third line after the header is the first line of the spectral response function data block.
+The data block consists of several columns:

 **1st column**
 :  Spectral wavelength (µm)